-This section demonstrates the simulation-based results of MWCO using the same contact array sequence used in the 2019 paper that introduced the new approach to curvilinear ILT [20].
-The contact array sequence includes features in dense placement all the way to nearly isolated features, with the contact array rotated to demonstrate the underlying curvilinear, all-angle, nature of this solution.
+MWCO was applied to the same contact array sequence used in the 2019 paper [20].
 We applied MWCO to each pattern in the sequence to generate an overlapping VSB shot solution for each pattern.
-Figure 11 shows some examples in this sequence.
+Figure 13 shows some examples in this sequence.